Optimizing Floors in First Price Auctions: an Empirical Study of Yahoo Advertising: Floors in First Price Auctions

-The auction mechanism determines the bid response of DSPs.
+The auction design determines the bid response of DSPs.
 In order to understand the impact of floors on the bidding behavior of buyers participating in a first price mechanism, it is useful to first discuss the role of floors in a second price environment.
-As a historical note, our display and video exchanges were clearing prices using second price auctions until recently: display transitioned in 2019 and video supply in 2021.
+As an historical note, most of the largest ad exchanges switched from second to a first price auction mechanism between 2018 and 2020.